 Teaching and training

-Christopher is Deputy Director of the Masters of Public Health programme at Imperial College and has taught on postgraduate programmes at the University of Mauritius and the Public Health Foundation of India.
+Christopher teaches on the Masters of Public Health programme at Imperial College and has contributed to postgraduate programmes at the University of Mauritius and the Public Health Foundation of India.
 He has supervised numerous PhD students, public health trainees and junior doctors.

 Enquiries from prospective PhD students are welcome in any of the research areas listed above.